gentcheva/WebED/README.md

 # WebED

 Website aimed at presenting material from 2nd semester modules in 2nd year.
+With dedicated pages for each module.
 Main purpose:
+  * experience plan and design process of a project
-  * Practicing the use of HTML ,CSS , JavaScript and some JS frameworks.
+  * Practicing the use of HTML ,CSS , JavaScript and some JS frameworks
   * Using GitHub, and git in the Terminal.
+Managing branches
   * Teamwork